-Increasing overall muscle strength is the goal of many a young athlete and middle-aged man who has let himself go.
+Increasing overall muscle strength is the goal of many a young athlete and middle-aged man who is looking to get back to regular exercise.
 One of the methods of increasing strength is through weight training.

 Weight training is a specific type of strength training using weight and gravity to put stress on muscles at the beginning of an exercise.

 The muscle in question must overcome both the weight and gravity, thereby causing stress.

 Other forms of strength training, like resistance training, put the stress on the muscle at different points in the exercise, thereby gaining different results.

 Weight training is most effective in overall strength because it is muscle strength that overcomes the stress with an initial burst of activity.